VishShield/VishShield.github.io/QUICK-START.md

 ### Update Company Name

-1. Search for "ScamShield AI" across all files
+1. Search for "VishShield AI" across all files
 2. Replace with your company name
 3. Save and see changes instantly!